 Final Thoughts

 Living with health anxiety about cancer can feel draining, but change is possible.
 Understanding how thoughts drive fear is the first step.
 CBT offers practical tools to challenge catastrophic thinking, reduce reassurance seeking, and build confidence in your body’s signals.
 If cancer worries are ruling your life, consider reaching out for support.
+You can also view CBT therapy prices to understand the different options available.

 Take the First Step Towards Change